 The conference also features the presentation of the Jim Quinn Human Service Award, which honors a human service professional who has made outstanding contributions to the profession.
 The award is named in memory of James N. Quinn, a social worker, child and family welfare advocate, lecturer, and advisor who devoted over 30 years of his professional and personal life to helping those in need.
-This year the keynote speaker will be Shaheer Mustafa, LICSW, CCDP.
+The 2017 keynote speaker was Shaheer Mustafa, LICSW, CCDP.

 Jim Quinn Human Service Award